Deformative Magnetic Marked Length Spectrum Rigidity: Introduction

 It was shown in \cite{GK} that if $M$ is a closed surface, then the conjecture holds provided the metrics can be connected by a smooth path of metrics with negative curvature along which the length spectrum is the same.
-Theorem \ref{thm:magGK} can be seen as the magnetic generalization of this -- if we can connect two magnetic flows $(g, \kappa)$ and $(g', \kappa')$, both having negative magnetic curvature, by a path of magnetic flows which all have negative magnetic curvature and along which the marked length spectrum is constant, then we have that a diffeomorphism $f : M \rightarrow M$ so that $f^*(g) = g'$ and $f^*(\kappa) = \kappa'$.
+Theorem \ref{thm:magGK} can be seen as the magnetic generalization -- if we can connect two negatively curved magnetic flows $(g, \kappa)$ and $(g', \kappa')$ by a path of negatively curved magnetic flows along which the marked length spectrum is constant, then there exists a diffeomorphism $f : M \rightarrow M$ so that $f^*(g) = g'$ and $f^*(\kappa) = \kappa'$.

 To the author's best knowledge, the only other progress towards a magnetic version of marked length spectrum rigidity can be found in \cite{grognet}.
-It was shown in Th\'{e}or\`{e}me 7.3 of \cite{grognet} that if a magnetic flow shares the same marked length spectrum as a geodesic flow, then it must be a geodesic flow and the metrics must be isometric.
-This result along with Theorem \ref{thm:magGK} leads us to the following question.
+Adapting the arguments in \cite[Th\'{e}or\`{e}me 7.3]{grognet}, one can show that if a negatively curved magnetic flow shares the same marked length spectrum as a geodesic flow and the corresponding metrics have the same area, then the magnetic flow must be a geodesic flow and the metrics must be isometric.
+This result, along with Theorem \ref{thm:magGK}, leads us to the following question.